Updated on January 18th, 2023 by Felix Martinez

-After a strong 18-year streak of dividend increases, ONEOK paid the same dividend in 2021 as it did in 2020.
+After a strong 18-year streak of dividend increases, ONEOK paid the same dividend in 2022 as it did in 2020 and 2021.
 This marks the end of its dividend increase streak, but the company has not cut its dividend in the last 25 years.
 However, the company just announced a 2.1% increase in its dividend.

-And, its high dividend yield of 5.8% is still attractive.
+And its high dividend yield of 5.3% is still attractive.

 We have created a spreadsheet of high dividend stocks with dividend yields of 5% or more…

 You can download your free full list of all securities with 5%+ yields (along with important financial metrics such as dividend yield and payout ratio) by clicking on the link below: